In-sessional Academic English Support

 Open to all SOAS international students for whom English is not a first language.

 In-sessional courses are designed to help International Students with their academic skills in English, specifically with writing, reading, speaking and listening.

-All our teachers are specialists in ‘English for Academic Purposes' (EAP) and work from the International Foundation Courses and English Language Studies (IFCELS) department.
+All our teachers are specialists in the field of ‘English for Academic Purposes' (EAP) and work from the International Foundation Courses and English Language Studies (IFCELS) department (library D3).
 We have extensive experience of delivering Academic English courses based both on skills and academic content.

 In-sessional courses, as the name suggests, take place 'in-session', during term time (pre-sessional courses take place before -pre-session-the academic year begins).
 They begin in the second week of the first term after you are fully enrolled as a student at SOAS.

 They are free of charge and non-credit bearing and no formal assessments are made.

 Courses are delivered on campus, face to face. but occasionally can be delivered online.
 These courses are not as intensive as 'Pre-sessional' courses but generally provide 2 hours of study per course per week.
 They usually take place in small classes of 10-15 allowing for individual attention.